mengbinhao/jack-note/docs/english/sentence.md

    2. You know what, actually, I do mind.
 6. Are you busy at the moment?/Do you have a minute to talk?
 I was wondering if you could help me with something
 7. Can you elaborate on that?

-### telephone
-1. This is Jack
-2. Jack's speaking, May I ask who is calling?
-3. This is him | speaking
-4. May I ask what this is regarding?
-5. I'm sorry, Could you repeat that?
-6. Would you mind hold on a moment?
-7. Could you please speak a little more slowly?
-8. I did not catch your meaning
-9. Would you mind spelling that for me?
-10. It's been great talking to you.
-Have a good day！

-### mis
-1. I make lots of mistakes, and I would really appreciate it if you can point it out for me when I make that mistake
-2. feel free to point out my mistake when I make them
-3. what would Americans say? | How would Americans say that?
-4. Can you help me figure out the best way to word it?
-5. What does this mean?
-When is an appropriate time for me to use this?
-6. What are some synonyms to xxx? how should I use it?
-7. google :  spell xxxx
-8. Am I making sense? | Dose that make sense?
-9. Let me see if I got that right
-10. I'm afraid I can not give you that information